Easy Sourdough Peach Pie Recipe {with discard/starter crust}

 - Pour the peach filling into the pie dish, right over the bottom crust.
 Dot with the cold butter and return back into the fridge while you prepare the top pie crust.

 - Roll out the pie crust dough as before.
 Keep it whole or slice it into six 1 1/2-inch pieces to make a lattice pie crust.
-Pinch the edges with a fork or tuck the extras inside the pie dish and crimp with your fingers, if desired.

 - Brush with an egg wash and sprinkle coarse sugar on top of the pie for an extra touch of sweetness and crunch.

-- Preheat the oven to 425ยฐF.
-Place the pie pan on top of a rimmed baking sheet, just in case it bubbles over.
-Bake for 25 minutes, then reduce the heat to 375ยฐF and continue to bake for 55-65 minutes or until the sourdough peach pie is deep golden brown.
+- Preheat the oven to 425°F. Place the pie pan on top of a rimmed baking sheet, just in case it bubbles over.
+Bake for 25 minutes, then reduce the heat to 375°F and continue to bake for 55-65 minutes or until the sourdough peach pie is deep golden brown.

 - Allow the pie to cool completely, about 4-5 hours.
 Slice and enjoy!